dnalb/dnalb/_posts/2020-10-19-a-new-project-in-tekla-and-autocad-coming-soon.md

 description: Hi all, I am currently working on a dummy for an Electricity Pylon model.
 ---

 The general layout is already created - at least the part that suits my needs to model and detail it later with Tekla.
+I've also added a video at the bottom of the page.

 ![Tekla2 Autocad Layout](/assets/images/Tekla2/screenshot1.jpg)